pacbiodev/angular2-seed/README.md

-This repo serves as an extremely minimal starter for PacBio clients running with Angular 2 and TypeScript.
+This repo serves as an extremely minimal starter for PacBio client applications running with Angular 2 and TypeScript.
 * Best practice in file organization for Angular 2.
-* Ready to go build system using Webpack for working with TypeScript.
+* Hot build system using Webpack for working with TypeScript.

-### Quick start
-> Clone/Download the repo then edit `app.ts` inside [`/src/app/components/app.ts`](/src/app/components/app.ts)

 ```bash
 $ npm start # then open your browser and go to http://localhost:8080